 Fujifilm’s Highlight and Shadow Tones do affect contrast, but only in the area of the histogram that corresponds to highlights or shadows.
-It’s more akin to Lightroom’s targeted curves adjustments if you’re familiar with that, and similar programs.
+It’s more akin to Lightroom’s targeted curve adjustments if you’re familiar with that, and in similar programs.

 A post-processing example

-Let’s just look at what’s happening in Lightroom so that we can easily see what’s happening to all the little graphs and whatnot.
+Let’s just look at what’s happening in Lightroom to easily see what’s happening to all the little graphs and whatnot.

 The first image is a relatively flat photo.
-The histogram is mostly in the midtones, biased lighter.
-I want more contrast, so I’m going to add a curve in the shadows area to deepen the blacks, and a curve in the highlights to bring the whites up.
+The histogram is mainly in the midtones, biased lighter.
+I want more contrast, so I will add a curve in the shadows area to deepen the blacks and a curve in the highlights to bring the whites up.
 We see the result in the second photo.